pirsch-analytics/docs/docs/api-sdks/api-guide.md

 Once you have obtained a client ID + secret or an access key, you can start using the API.

+### Rate Limits

+The following limitations must be considered when using the API:

+* All security-related endpoints (login, password reset, etc.) have a rate limit of 10 requests per minute.
+* All non-security configuration endpoints (adding email reports and the like) have a rate limit of 60 requests per minute.
+* All statistics, data collection, and related endpoints (sending page views, reading visitors, referrers, funnels, views, etc.) currently have no rate limit.
+However, this may change in the future.

+It is highly unlikely that you will hit the rate limit.
+Especially since we currently don't enforce a limit for reading statistics.
+However, if you do run into it, you can check the following headers to make sure you stay within the limits:

+* X-RateLimit-Limit: is the absolute maximum number of requests per minute.
+* X-RateLimit-Remaining: the number of requests per minute remaining (sliding window)
+* X-RateLimit-Reset: a timestamp when the limit will be reset
+* Retry-After: the time to retry the request if you hit the limit

 ### Getting an Access Token

 If you are using the `oAuth` client type, you must obtain an access token before making any subsequent API requests.
 The access token must be sent with each request in the `Authorization` header in the format `Bearer <token>`.
 If you receive a 401 (unauthorized) status code, you'll need to request a new token and try again.
 The `expires_at` timezone is set to UTC.